FactorySimPy/FactorySimPy/docs/basic_components.md

 **Behavior**

 During a simulation run, `src_node` puts an item into the buffer and the item gets available after delay amount of time for the `dest_node`.
 It operates in two modes- First In First Out(FIFO) or Last In First Out(LIFO).
 The number of items that a buffer can hold at any time can be specified using the parameter `store_capacity`.
-Buffer transitions through the following states during simulation- `EMPTY_STATE` AND `RELEASING_STATE`.
+Buffer transitions through the following states during simulation-

+1. "EMPTY_STATE"  : when there is no items in the buffer
+2. "RELEASING_STATE".
+When there is items.

 **Monitoring and Reporting**